 1. Objective 2

 2. Legal framework relating to the National Authorities 2

 2.1.
-Responsibilities of the National Authority .
-3
+Responsibilities of the National Authority 3

 2.2.
-Responsibilities of the IAB .
-3
+Responsibilities of the IAB 3

 3. Designation of the IAB 4

 3.1.
 Requirements for designation 4

 3.2.
-Designation period .
-5
+Designation period 5

 3.3.
 Countries with more than one NA and/or NAU 6

 3.4.
 Relationship with IAB 6

 4. Audit scope and objectives for the IAB 6

 4.1.
 NA's financial reports related to funds for grant support for Erasmus+ and the European Solidarity Corps

 4.2.
-NA's internal control system
+NA's internal control system 7

 4.3.
 Checks of grant beneficiaries 8

 4.4.
-Training and cooperation activities between NAs (TCA) 9
+Training and cooperation activities between NAs (TCA) 8

 4.5.
 Networking Activities under the European Solidarity Corps (NET) 9

 4.6.
-Training and Evaluation Cycle for European Solidarity Corps participants and organisations (TEC) 10
+Training and Evaluation Cycle for European Solidarity Corps participants and organisations (TEC) 9

 4.7.
-DiscoverEU Learning Cycle for DiscoverEU participants 10
+DiscoverEU Learning Cycle for DiscoverEU participants 9

 4.8.
-Networks (ECVET/National VET Teams, Eurodesk, SALTO) 10
+Networks (National VET Teams, Eurodesk, SALTO) .0

 4.9.
-EU contribution to management costs for Erasmus+ and the European Solidarity Corps 1 11
+EU contribution to management costs for Erasmus+ and the European Solidarity Corps 1 .1

 4.10.
-Specific guidance for NAs for dealing with the COVID-19 pandemic 12
+Specific guidance for NAs for dealing with the COVID-19 pandemic 1 .2

 4.11.
-Procurement and subcontracting 14
+Procurement and subcontracting 1 .3

-5. Erasmus+ and European Solidarity Corps programmes (2021-2027) 1 14
+5. Erasmus+ and European Solidarity Corps programmes (2021-2027) 1 .3

-6. Methodological approach 1 L4
+6. Methodological approach1 .3

-6.1.
-NA's internal control system 15
+5.1.
+NA's internal control system 1 .4

 6.2.
-Financial Reports 16
+Financial Reports 1 .5

 6.3.
-Projec t life cycle testing 18 6.4.
-Check s of grant beneficiaries 20 6.5.
-Docun nentation of audits 20 6.6.
-Indica tive work programmes 21 7.
-Aud lit opinion 21 7.1.
-Mater iality 22 7.2.
-Classif ication and rating framework for observations/recommendations 22 7.3.
-Repor ting on observations/recommendations 24 7.4.
-Audit Report 24 8.
-Con nmunications and timetable 24 ANNEX (1 D esignation of the independent audit body 28 ANNEX (2 T emplate for the Audit opinion 29 ANNEX (3 T emplate for Yearly Management Declaration 33 ANNEX (4 E xample of Terms of Reference for the Independent Audit Body (IAB) 38 ANNEX (5 C lassification framework for observations 45 ANNEX (6 C ompleteness checklist for the IAB audit report 47 ANNEX Europe ndicative audit programme (IAP) for systems review for Erasmus+ and the idarity Corps 49 ANNEX Project Checklist for ERASMUS+ (2014-2020) and European Solidarity Corps (2018 2020 cle management assessment - ANNEX Checklist for ERASMUS+ and European Solidarity Corps Project (2021-2027) life ment assessment ANNEX ( 9.1 Indicative audit programme (IAP) for substantive testing 75 ANNEX ( 9.2 Indicative audit programme on protection of personal data 83 ANNEX ( 10 List of transactions tested for Erasmus+ and the European Solidarity Corps 88 ANNEX ( 11 List of primary checks tested for Erasmus+ and the European Solidarity Corps 89 ANNEX ( 12 Cost-effectiveness of NA's control systems 90 ANNEX ( 13 Template audit report 91 1.
-Assi gnment 93
+Project life cycle testing 7 6.4.
+Checks of grant beneficiaries ) 6.5.
+Documentation of audits 9 6.6.
+Indicative work programmes ) 7.
+Audit opinion ) 7.1.
+Materiality 1 7.2.
+Classification and rating framework for observations/recommendations 22 1 7.3.
+Reporting on observations/recommendations23 3 7.4.
+Audit Report 3 8.
+Communications and timetable 4 ANNEX 1 Designation of the independent audit body 7 ANNEX 2 Template for the Audit opinion 3 ANNEX 3 Template for Yearly Management Declaration 2 ANNEX 4 Example of Terms of Reference for the Independent Audit Body (IAB) 7 ANNEX 5 Classification framework for observations 4 ANNEX 6 Completeness checklist for the IAB audit report ĵ ANNEX Europe 7 Indicative audit programme (IAP) for systems review for Erasmus+ and the an Solidarity Corps 3 ANNEX Project 8.1 Checklist for ERASMUS+ (2014-2020) and European Solidarity Corps (2018 2020) life-cycle management assessment 7 ANNEX 8.2 Checklist for ERASMUS+ and European Solidarity Corps Project (2021-2027) life- nanagement assessment ) ANNEX 9.1 Indicative audit programme (IAP) for substantive testing 4 ANNEX 9.2 Indicative audit programme on protection of personal data 2 ANNEX 10 List of transactions tested for Erasmus+ and the European Solidarity Corps 87 7 ANNEX List of primary checks tested for Erasmus+ and the European Solidarity Corps 88 3 ANNEX 12 Cost-effectiveness of NA's control systems Э ANNEX 13 Template audit report ) 1.
+Assignment 2

 1.1.
-Audit objectives

-1.2.
-Audit scope

-1.3.
-Reference to the applied internationally accepted audit standards

-2. Approach93

-2.1.
-Plann ing93

-2.2.
-Trans action testing

-of expenditures concerning TCA under Erasmus+ as well as NET and TEC under the Solidarity Corps

-2.4 Audit of expenditures concerning Networks

-3. Follow-up of previous observation (Annex 1a)

-• Findings and recommendations resulting from the follow-up of the remedial actions 94

-4. New audit findings and recommendations, including the importance level (Annex 1b) 94

-5. Audit approach and conclusions reached on

-Fi Findings and recommendations regarding the financial information in the financial report

-6. 5.
-Conclusion

-Α nnex: 95
+Audit objectives 92 1.2.
+Audit scope 92 1.3.
+Reference to the applied internationally accepted audit standards 92 2.
+Approach 92 2.1.
+Plann ing 92 2.2.
+Transa action testing 92 of expenditures concerning TCA under Erasmus+ as well as NET and TEC under the Solidarity Corps 92 2.4 Audit of expenditures concerning Networks 93 3.
+Follow-up of previous observation (Annex 1a) 93 • Findings and recommendations resulting from the follow-up of the remedial actions 93 4.
+New audit findings and recommendations, including the importance level (Annex 1b) 5.
+Audit approach and conclusions reached on 93 • re eport Findings and recommendations regarding the financial information in the financial 94 6. .
+Conclusior η 94 Α nnex: 94